-6. The Laws of Cricket 2017 and 2019 Updates
+6. The Laws of Cricket

 The MWJCA plays under the Laws of Cricket as owned by the MCC and administered by the ICC.
-Unless otherwise specified under sections 6 to 12 of this document as MWJCA Competitions Rules and Guidelines, the Laws of Cricket (2017 Code and 2019 changes) shall be followed.
+Unless otherwise specified under sections 6 to 12 of this document as MWJCA Competitions Rules and Guidelines, the Laws of Cricket (2017 Code) shall be followed.

 The MCC has been the owner of the Laws of Cricket since the 18th century and continues to be a robust law-maker and guardian of the Spirit of Cricket today.
 A new Code of the Laws of Cricket has been drafted and approved by the M.C.C.
 Committee.
-The Code, titled Laws of Cricket 2017 Code and 2019 Changes are adopted by the MWJCA).
+The Code, to be titled Laws of Cricket 2017 Code will come into force on 1st October 2017 (MWJCA will be adopting these laws from the 2017/18 season).
 The last time that a new Code of Laws was written was in 2000.